eth-fabric/website/docs/education/based-rollups/based-rollups.md

 The latest for this image can be found [here](https://docs.google.com/presentation/d/1YckjQ1LEGs9E8lhSO3-qFvpdLAefEAzgx5018CL7O-M/edit#slide=id.g2e3075303b5_0_204)

-This was just a based rollup 101, for more technical details please see here (NEED TO UPDATE LINK).
+This was just a based rollup 101, for more technical details please see the [Based Rollups 201](/website/education/Based-Rollups-201) document.